Research Degree - Providing Personalized Information Based on Individual Interests and Preferences

 The research objectives are twofold: (1) to use the search logs or browsing histories to determine the Web searchers' interests; (2) to gain an insight into how to match these interests with the users' needs and preferences to determine the relevance of each document.

 For the pilot and the main studies of Web interactions, a first cycle of search logs were collected from 50 respondents and a second cycle were later collected from 48 participants who all volunteered to be recruited.
-Their search logs were gathered for the ranking algorithms of the personalized search engine.
+Their search logs were gathered for the ranking algorithms of the personalised search engine.
 These search logs from consenting individual users represented their search browsing histories and were used to build the users’ profiles and construct the POs to establish the relations of various keywords and links for each input keyword.
 The importance of each visited document is established based on the weight of the entered keywords' frequency.
 The search results of the PSE is re-ranked based on the weight in each individual document and in all documents related to the keywords.

 - Dr Martin Beer(Director of Study)